Bring the benefits of PainTrace® to your practice!

 Oncology

-“I thought it was a failure when PainTrace detected neck pain but the dog showed no clinical sign of pain, and then the MRI confirmed a cervical spine tumor.
+“I thought it was a failure when PainTrace detected neck pain because the dog showed no clinical signs of pain, and then the MRI confirmed a cervical spine tumor.
 PainTrace was right!”

 - Dr. Mike Petty, DVM, CVPP, CVMA, CCRT, CAAPM